EngineerBetter/engineerbetter-hugo/content/blog/bosh-lite-on-aws.md

 ### The First Attempt

 The first thing we tried was running our task in the [main-bosh-docker image](https://github.com/chuanran/bosh/tree/master/ci/docker/main-bosh-docker).
-This let us run the following commmand at the start of our system test to start a director:
+This let us run the following command at the start of our system test to start a director:

 ```sh
 . start-bosh \